keu/docs/learn/marquez.md

 ## Conclusion

 Congratulations!
-You are now able to run Marquez and Airflow locally and trace data through your DAGs by viewing their lineage.
-A great next step is to try other Airflow operators that generate lineage metadata, or, if you are an Astronomer customer, check out [lineage in the Astro UI](https://docs.astronomer.io/astro/data-lineage).
+You can now run Marquez and Airflow locally and trace data through your DAGs by viewing their lineage.
+As a great next step, try other Airflow operators that generate lineage metadata.
+Or, if you are an Astronomer customer, check out [lineage in Astro](https://docs.astronomer.io/astro/data-lineage).